MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/retrieve-a-prompt-of-an-sap-hana-table.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-6ddc138b-b2ab-4c53-8172-b2af26f4586d?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

-Starting in MicroStrategy 2021 Update 6, you can use REST APIs to retrieve a prompt of a table through the Modeling service, if you have read access to the table.
+Starting in Strategy 2021 Update 6, you can use REST APIs to retrieve a prompt of a table through the Modeling service, if you have read access to the table.

 This workflow applies only to SAP HANA tables with input parameters because only these tables have prompts, and one input parameters corresponds to one prompt.
 For more information, see [KB48437: Support for SAP HANA calculation views with input parameters](https://community.microstrategy.com/s/article/Support-for-SAP-HANA-calculation-views-with-input-parameters?language=en_US).